Eventonomy

 Pro feature.
 Available in Eventonomy Pro.

-Pro - The Check-in Scanner block requires Eventonomy Pro.
+Pro - Check-in requires Eventonomy Pro.

 What You Will Learn

-• How the check-in flow works
+• How the QR check-in flow works

-How the Check-in Flow Works
+How QR Check-in Works

 Where to Place the Block